rit-sse/node-api/README.md

 If you want to perform requests directly against the API (and not through the client), you'll need a valid token.
 Here's how to get one:
 * Start up the `OneRepoToRuleThemAll` client and authenticate with your `g.rit.edu` RIT account by clicking the Login button on one of the pages listed in the navigation bar.
 * Open the network/requests pane of your browser's developer console and view the Request headers for the `auth` resource.
-  * All of your requests against the API should include this `Authorization` header and data, i.e.&nbsp;`Bearer YOUR_TOKEN_STRING`.
+  * All your requests against the API should include this `Authorization` header and data, i.e.&nbsp;`Bearer YOUR_TOKEN_STRING`.

-*You can also perform fake auth by setting all security too low then authing with slack using the defualt username and password *hint - its hardcoded in the code**
+*You can also perform fake auth by setting all security too low then authing with Slack using the default username and password (hint - its hardcoded in the code)*

 ### Running the app